tqdm/tqdm/README.md

     Parameters
     ----------
     iterable  : iterable
         Iterable to decorate with a progressbar.
-    desc  : str, optional
+You can leave it to None if you want to manually manage the updates. desc  : str, optional
         Prefix for the progressbar.
     total  : int, optional